 About Check Into Cash

-In business since 1993, Check Into Cash is a direct lender that provides customers with payday and title secured loans (no credit checks and you get to keep your vehicle), cash advances, installment loans, check cashing, bill pay and Western Union services, prepaid debit cards, and cell phone top ups for most major carriers.
+In business since 1993, Check Into Cash is a direct lender that provides customers with payday and title secured loans, cash advances, installment loans, check cashing, bill pay and Western Union services, prepaid debit cards, and cell phone top ups for most major carriers.
 You can even sell your gift cards to Check Into Cash.

 Check Into Cash currently has 1,000 branch locations in 30 states, which means you can apply for one of their loans online or in store, and can obtain approval in a matter of minutes.
 Because of this, Check Into Cash claims to “make it fast and easy for you to get the cash you need now.”